 - Social media channels: Engage with your network via your Twitter / Facebook pages (global hashtags and key messages to share via social platforms are provided later in this toolkit).

-- Use the World Cancer Day poster which has been designed specifically for the 2013 campaign.
+- Use the World Cancer Day posters and postcards which has been designed specifically for the 2014 campaign.
 You can use it digitally or as a printed document to promote the day and the theme.

 - Website: Ensure that the World Cancer Day logo is present on your website, link to www.worldcancerday.org and even better, upload a small article onto your site about the day.